samyachour/PoliticalDebateApp_Backend/README.md

 ##### `progress/batch/`

-- add an array of debates' seen points to user's progress
+- add an array of debates' seen points' IDs to user's progress

 POST